SAMMISolutions/docs/doc_posts/_commands-wait/wait-for-choice.md

 num: 12
 ---

-Pauses a button execution and a pop up message appears for the user letting them select Yes or No. Once the user select one of the options, it resumes the button execution and continues with the rest of the commands.
+Pauses a button execution and a pop up message appears for the user letting them select Yes or No. Once the user selects one of the options, it resumes the button execution and continues with the rest of the commands.

 | Box Name | Type | Description |